Care Sheet: Terrestrial Isopods (slaters, pillbugs and woodlice)

 Make sure to rinse your vegetables well and use leaves/vegetation from sources without pesticides that may hurt your isopods.
 Food should be removed if it starts to mold.

-Sexing isopods can be difficult at a glance, as they don't appear to be sexually dimorphic.
+Sexing isopods can be difficult at a glance, as they don't appear to be sexually dimorphic from the top.
 On the underside, the male isopod will have visible sex glands that are absent on females; this may be difficult to see if your isopods roll up.

 - After mating with a male, the female isopod lays her eggs into a pouch on her belly called the marsupium.
 There could be a dozen to a hundred or so eggs depending on the species.